tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C10257_OV 与 EV 型 SSL 证书材料提交流程_intl_en.md

 - Select "Paste CSR" to [paste the CSR](#csr2).

 **Generate CSR online**<span id="csr1"></span>

->?The information required varies by certificate type.
+>The information required varies by certificate type.
 Below is an example with a multi-domain name certificate.

 1. Enter the domain name information, as shown below:
 ![](https://main.qcloudimg.com/raw/58ea9fd0a8c774c3b5dda49b739e932b.png)
 Main parameters include:
  - Generic Name: Enter the domain name/wildcard domain name to be bound to the certificate.
  - Domain Name: Enter domain names/wildcard domain names other than the generic name.
->?This parameter is not available for single-domain name certificates.
+>This parameter is not available for single-domain name certificates.
  - Private Key Password: This is optional and cannot be modified once entered.
 2. Enter your organization information.
 >?Please truthfully enter the information of your organization, including full name, department, city, address, and landline number.